forhad-php/JS-Repository/React/README.md

 serviceWorker.unregister();
 ```

-> AppRouter component is defined as App, Post, and NotFound.
+- AppRouter component is defined as App, Post, and NotFound.
-> The app is mixed up with Posts and PostWidget.
+- The app is mixed up with Posts and PostWidget.
-> Posts and a PostWidget components will use in the App component
+- Posts and a PostWidget components will use in the App component
-#### :point_right: Post component for a single post and NotFound component for the wrong URL enter our application.
+- Post component for a single post and NotFound component for the wrong URL enter our application.
 #### :point_right: For this Application, we will take advantage of ES6 and JSX.
 #### :point_right:  Besides these packages, we will also use five custom components.
 #### :point_right:  Delete src/App.js.
 Create a folder component.